Stressed about the negative reviews on your Facebook page? Use these tips to make you feel better and grow from the experience.

 Even if Facebook’s reporting system was working at peak efficiency, it only allows users to report written reviews.
 This feature can be abused by competitors and bored people on the internet who don’t like what you or your business stand for.

-Untruthful reviews can be incredibly damaging to small businesses who work hard on building and maintaining a solid online reputation.
+Untruthful reviews can be incredibly damaging to small businesses that work hard on building and maintaining a solid online reputation.

 If your Facebook reviews are causing measurable harm to your business, consider disabling ratings and reviews on your Facebook page.